George Elvey: Family

-Elvey married first, on 19 June 1838, Harriette, daughter of his tutor, Highmore Skeats, and by her, on 30 December 1851, had issue: one son, George Highmore Elvey (died 1875).
-He married secondly, on 22 August 1854, Georgiana, daughter of John Bowyer Nichols, and by her had issue: three sons and one daughter; she died on 22 December 1863.
-He married thirdly, on 20 April 1865, Eleanora Grace, daughter of Richard Jarvis; she died on 23 January 1879.
-He married fourthly, on 20 June 1882, Mary Savory (born 1848), a sister of Sir Joseph Savory; she survived him.
+On 19 June 1838, Elvey married Harriette, daughter of his tutor, Highmore Skeats, and by her, on 30 December 1851, had one son, George Highmore Elvey (died 1875).
+Then on 22 August 1854, he married Georgiana, daughter of John Bowyer Nichols, and by her had three sons and one daughter; she died on 22 December 1863.
+On 20 April 1865, he married Eleanora Grace, daughter of Richard Jarvis; she died on 23 January 1879.
+On 20 June 1882, he married Mary Savory (born 1848), a sister of Sir Joseph Savory; she survived him.
 Their son was Handel Elvey.

 Legacy

 Elvey was a prolific writer of church music.
 Besides the anthems already mentioned, his chants, his "Cantate Domino," a "Deus misereatur" in D, were among his most popular compositions.
 He also wrote fifteen part songs, an introduction and gavotte for piano and violin, and four pianoforte pieces.

-His works, which are nearly all for the Church, include two oratorios, a great number of anthems and services, psalm chants and some pieces for the organ.
+His works, which are nearly all for the church, include two oratorios, a great number of anthems and services, psalm chants and some pieces for the organ.
 His most famous work is probably the hymn tune Diademata, to which "Crown Him with Many Crowns" and "Soldiers of Christ, Arise" are most commonly set.
-The Hymn "Come, Ye thankful People, Come" to his tune "St George's Windsor" is also a well-known staple in the liturgy.
+The hymns "Come, Ye Thankful People, Come" and "Now We Sing a Harvest Song" to his tune "St George's Windsor" are also well-known staples in the liturgy.

 A memoir of him, by his widow, was published in 1894.